kunai-consulting/qwik-design-system/libs/components/src/table/research.md

   - Paginator is a separate component, but can be easily integrated with the table.
   - Sets `role="table"` on the table by default.
 The developer can easily override this by setting `role="grid"` or `role="treegrid"` on the table element.
-  - Developers can use native HTML `<table>` elements with directives or use the library components directly for a flex layout.
+  - Developers can use native HTML `<table>` elements plus Material directives or use the Material components directly for a flex layout.

 Some comparable headless component libraries have no calendar component.
 These include:
 - [Ariakit](https://ariakit.org/components)